teamarnab/ridge-lasso-regression/README.md

 - Accuracy improved a bit with Lasso but Ridge performed better.
 - Dataset would be suitable for other regression model, other than linear, ridge and lasso.

+THIS WORKSHEET ID FOR RIDGE AND LASSO PRACTICE.
+SO DIDN'T ADVANCE ANY MORE.